 FAQ

-At New Generation Equity, we believe that all students –– no matter their age, ethnicity, gender identity, ability, family income, or religion –– deserve access to a rigorous and challenging curriculum that incorporates the fundamentals of diversity, equity, inclusion and belonging.
-We support the facilitation of your students’ success by working with you to align your initiatives, curriculum, and pedagogy through a lens of equity.
+At New Generation Equity®, we believe that all students—no matter their age, ethnicity, gender, ability, family income, or religion—deserve access to a rigorous and engaging education that prepares them to thrive.
+We support your students’ success by working with you to align your initiatives, curriculum, and instructional practices to create meaningful opportunities and strong outcomes for every learner.

 Our behavior is informed by the environments we were raised in and influenced by society.
 When we know better, we can do better and over the course of your learning, you might experience discomfort around past practices, attitudes, or beliefs.
 That said, the environment is intentionally designed to be a safe space where everyone can reflect, learn, and explore.
 It is not a lecture about how you were a bad person and need to be a better person.
 It is about continuing to move toward educational excellence for all.
 That starts with you.

-• I'm new to learning about educational equity.
+I'm new to this work.
 Are there minimum prerequisites?

-Show up and be willing to learn, listen and participate.
-You don’t need to be an expert or experienced.
-That’s what this is for, to build or expand your skills and knowledge base.
+All you need is an open mind and a willingness to learn, listen, and participate.
+You don’t have to be an expert or have prior experience—that’s exactly what this space is for.
+We’re here to help you build or expand your skills and knowledge in a supportive, community-centered environment.

 Equity–conscious leaders have an enhanced awareness and moral imperative to notice, reflect, and act to interrupt inequities (i.e., educational, social, environmental, political).
 They inspire passion, purpose, and action in people to actively disrupt systemic inequities.
 In both formal and non-formal positions of leadership, they reflect on their own identities, assumptions, and worldviews as they explore equity gaps in their organizations.
 Every willing person can be an equity-conscious leader.